 The Judiciary developed ODR as a means to improve access to justice for self-represented litigants.
 Because this is done online, you don’t have to spend time traveling to meetings or court appearances.
 For some people, this will be a faster and less expensive way to settle disputes.
 Plus, because it’s available 24/7, you can complete your court forms at a time that is most convenient for you.

 You must submit a request to the court to be permitted to file or respond to a complaint against you in person.
-You may file the Request for Exemption from Small Claims ODR Pilot Project at any District courthouse on Oahu or Maui.
+You may file the Request for Exemption from Small Claims ODR Pilot Project at any District courthouse on Oahu, Maui, or Hawaii.

 Hawaiiʻs ODR systems uses TurboCourt, which guides self-represented litigants like you through personalized questions about your situation, then creates and files the required forms to the court.